 - IBM Db2

-Moving the data typically happens through an ETL (extract, transform, load) solution.
-The cost of your solution will depend on which platform you choose and the pricing model.
-Each one typically supports a different suite of databases.
-So before choosing one option, you want to be certain it will sync with the data you want to store in your warehouse.
+Moving the data from source locations to the target data warehouse typically happens through an ETL (extract, transform, load) solution.
+The cost of this solution will depend on which platform you choose and the pricing model.
+Each ETL tool typically supports a different suite of databases, so you want to be certain that your solution will sync with the data you want to store in your warehouse.

-Many ETL solutions use the variable pricing model (diagram B).
+Many ETL solutions use the variable pricing model (Diagram B).
 These packages start off free or at a low introductory price, but scale up exponentially based on the number of jobs you run.
 This means that, while your initial monthly bill may start low, you are pretty much guaranteed to see your costs rise over time.
 If you have a particularly heavy usage one month, you might be stuck paying massive (and unexpected) overages.
-That kind of unpredictability can make it difficult to stick to a consistent budget.
+This kind of unpredictability can make it difficult to stick to a consistent budget.

-To make sure your costs stay consistent month to month, you will want to opt for an ETL solution that employs a fixed or stepped pricing model (diagrams A or D).
+To make sure your costs stay consistent month to month, you’ll likely want to opt for an ETL solution that employs a fixed or stepped pricing model (Diagrams A or D).
 The fixed-rate model starts at one price and stays there regardless of workload, while the stepped model increases at set amounts based on predictable factors.